-- 1. Creation of National Trust Centre (NTC) for security systems.
-Incentivize stakeholders' compliance and research to address threats and vulnerabilities. - Incentivize M2M/ IoT device manufacturing, R&D and providing solutions in different verticals like Advanced Metering Infrastructure (AMI), Automotive, Health care, Telematics, Road safety, Smart Cities etc.] - 3.
+1. Creation of National Trust Centre (NTC) for security systems.
+Incentivize stakeholders' compliance and research to address threats and vulnerabilities.

+- 2. Incentivize M2M/ IoT device manufacturing, R&D and providing solutions in different verticals like Advanced Metering Infrastructure (AMI), Automotive, Health care, Telematics, Road safety, Smart Cities etc.] - 3.
 Enable conducting pilots/Proof of Concept to give opportunities to local entrepreneurs - 4.
 Enable Indian MSMEs participation in International standardization - 5.
 MSME and Mid-market companies should have easy and frugal access to test and certification infrastructure, - 6.
 All the Certification required for Indian IoT services must be locally handled by TEC accredited labs in India, including international certifications such as GSMA SAS, oneM2M, ETSI, CTIA etc. - 7.
-M2M Service Provider Registration policy and process are critical and a prerequisite for security initiatives of the government

-- 8. Harmonization of Standards: One testing One Certificate which is acceptable globally - 9.
+M2M Service Provider Registration policy and process are critical and a prerequisite for security initiatives of the government - 8.
+Harmonization of Standards: One testing One Certificate which is acceptable globally - 9.
 Policies for incentivising the Creation, Registration, Protection, Recognition, Promotion, Monetization of Indian IPR - 10.
 Dramatic improvements in the accountability and responsiveness of the Indian Patent Office - 11.
 Dedicated program may be introduced in universities to address the shortage of skilled manpower - 12.
 Exploring U4SSC ITU KPIs for smart cities in Indian environment - 13.
 Taxes on capital equipment and lab setups can be relaxed - 14.
 Emergence of common platforms in line with Gati Shakti to increase use cases for IoT devices and the need for standardization - 15.
 Incentivized Spectrum for C-V2X, Low Power Wireless Communication Technologies and private industrial networks - 16.
 DoT-NITI Aayog MoRTH coordination for Intelligent Transport Systems

-14. Important work items in progress in IoT division, TEC
+15. Important work items in progress in IoT division, TEC

 - a.
-EMF exposure from IoT devices - b.
-Emerging Technologies and standards for Intelligent Transport System - c.
-IoT and 5G Use cases in Agriculture - d.
-IoT and 5G applications in Smart Grid - e.
-Preparation of Essential Requirements under MTCTE regime - f.
-Technical evaluation of applications for Conformity Assessment Bodies (CABs)/ Certification Bodies (CBs) for performing testing and certification of telecom products under MTCTE regime. - g.
-Participation and submitting contributions in ITU-T SG-20 and other national / international meetings. - h.
+IoT and 5G Use cases in Agriculture - b.
+IoT and 5G applications in Smart Grid - c.
+ICT requirements for disaster management - d.
+Preparation and updation of Essential Requirements under MTCTE regime

+- e.
+Technical evaluation of applications for Conformity Assessment Bodies (CABs)/ Certification Bodies (CBs) for performing testing and certification of telecom products under MTCTE regime. - f.
+Participation and submitting contributions in ITU-T SG-20 and other national / international meetings. - g.
 Arranging webinars/ workshops/ conferences related to IoT and Smart cities

-15. Participation/ positions at national/ international level
+16. Participation/ positions at national/ international level

-15.1.
+16.1.
 Participation

 - 1. Officers of IoT division are the members in various NWGs in TEC and LITD committees of BIS (LITD-27 and LITD-28). - 2.
-In addition to the participation in ITU, ISO IEC JTC1 SC41 meetings/ webinars, there is regular participation by the officers of IoT division in NIST, ETSI

-Security week, ETSI IoT week, oneM2M and also in other national/international virtual meetings / webinars.

-3. DDG (IoT) participated in around 175 National / international Conferences/ webinars/ faculty development programmes/ training programme as a speaker/ moderator/ chair on IoT, Smart City, 5G and digital transformation related topics.
+In addition to the participation in ITU, ISO IEC JTC1 SC41 meetings/ webinars, there is regular participation by the officers of IoT division in NIST, ETSI Security week, ETSI IoT week, oneM2M and also in other national/ international virtual meetings / webinars. - 3.
+Sushil Kumar DDG (IoT) delivered talk/ presentation in around 200 National / international Conferences/ webinars/ faculty development programmes/ training programme as a speaker/ moderator/ chair on IoT, Smart City, 5G and digital transformation related topics.
+Recently he delivered talk in ETSI IoT week, ETSI Security week and ITU webinar.

-15.2.
+16.2.
 Positions